glados97/nic-model/README.md

 - **NOTE: there's no need to run download.sh & set_up.sh it will be already included**

 ## Basic Usage
+- To start traing the model run main.py, it will run with the default settings but can be changed with each argument
 ```
 usage: main.py [-h] [-b BATCH_SIZE] [-e EPOCHS] [--resume RESUME]
                [--verbosity VERBOSITY] [--save-dir SAVE_DIR]